justinfreitag/the-living-framework/living-whole.md

-# The Living Whole: Beholding the Garden
+# Living Whole: Beholding the Garden

 ### An Invitation